NMF-earth/nmf-app/contributing.md

 # 👐 Contributing

 So you want to contribute to the app?
 Great!
 Please read the following instructions to avoid any confusion.
-Working with many people on a single project can be a challenge, it can very painfull for both maintainers and contributors, so we need to set some guidelines to make it smooth.
+Working with many people on a single project can be a challenge, it can very painful for both maintainers and contributors, so we need to set some guidelines to make it smooth.

 NB : These guidelines are and will always be up for discussion.
 Just open a ticket if anything could be improved!